 All organisations that have access to NHS patient data and systems must use this toolkit to provide assurance that they are practising good data security and that personal information is handled correctly.

 The Data Security and Protection Toolkit replaced the previous Information Governance toolkit from April 2018.
+The requirements are based on 10 Security Standards which are clustered under three leadership obligations; People; Process and Technology.

 We can assist you with the requirements of the DSP toolkit and we’ll help ensure that your organisation is structured how it needs to be for the assessment.